Pingulina/IceRidges_student/GUI_dash_plotly/README.md

 # Graphical user interface (GUI) for the IceRidges simulation
 The graphical user interface (GUI) is your interface to the simulation.
 It allows you to set up the simulation, run it and visualize the results.

-## Starting the GUI
+## Activate the environment
-To start the GUI, you have to navigate to the `IceRidges_student` folder and run the `app.py` script, as described below.
+First, you have to activate the conda environment you created before.

 **On unix-based systems (e.g. macOS and Linux):** Open the terminal and activate the conda environment by typing
 ```bash